 - In Buddhist cultures it is considered impolite to extend one’s legs and point one’s feet to a Buddha statue or towards people.

-- Lying down is also considered inappropriate in the shrine room, unless for health reasons.
+- Lying down is also considered inappropriate in the shrine room, unless it is neccessary for health reasons.

-- A nun can only eat between dawn and noon (1:00 pm in DLS).
+- can only eat between dawn and noon (1:00 pm in daylight savings time).

-- She cannot consume food or drink other than water unless these are offered by physically handing them to her or placing them in her alms bowl.
+- cannot consume food or drink other than water unless these are offered by handing it to them to directly or placing it in their almsbowl.

-- A nun would typically eat her main meal in silence from her almsbowl.
+- would typically eat their main meal in silence from their almsbowl.

 Making an Offering

-- Part of the nuns’ training is to practice contentment with only what is offered.
-A nun cannot ask for anything without an invitation being made.
+- Part of the monastic training is to practice contentment with only what is offered.
+They cannot ask for anything without an invitation being made.

-- If you would like to make an offering to the whole community or an individual nun, there are two ways to do so:
+- If you would like to make an offering to the whole community or an individual monastic, there are two ways to do so:

 - By offering a specific item.

-- By inviting a nun to let you know if there is something she or the community needs.
+- By inviting a monastic to let you know if there is something that individual or the community needs.

-- If you wish to offer something for a nun’s personal use, the item can either be offered directly or funds can be given to the vihara steward, who can purchase the item for her.
+- If you wish to offer something for a monastic’s personal use, the item can either be offered directly or funds can be given to a resident volunteer, who can purchase the item for them.

-- With regard to food offerings, please feel very welcome to bring food at any time for the vihara pantry and you can also bring food in the evening for the following day’s meal.
+- With regard to food offerings, please feel very welcome to bring food for a specific meal offering or at any time for the vihara pantry.